 - Framework Letter

-2. When Should I Use One?
+2. When Should I Use a Letter of Intent?

 This agreement is most often used in transactions involving a purchase.
 Sometimes two parties will know that they want to do a business deal together, but they aren’t ready to sign an actual agreement.
 For example, they may agree that one party will sell his or her business for a certain price, but they do not yet agree on who will take on certain liabilities of the business.
 The parties can sign this document to show each other a good faith intention to work out a deal.
 It can also help parties get on the same page as to what they expect from the purchase.